autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-multimodal-text-others.md

 ## Model 1:  Baseline with N-Gram + TF-IDF

+The first baseline model is to directly call AutoGluno TabularPrediction to train a predictor.
-We first train the baseline model in AutoGluon without the pretrained language model.
-Internally, AutoGluon uses the n-gram and TF-IDF based features.
+AutoGluon TabularPrediction uses the n-gram and TF-IDF based features for text columns and considers text and categorical columns simultaneously.

 ```{.python .input}
 predictor_model1 = TabularPrediction.fit(train_df,